 The first year I planted a few hundred tulips and five varieties of narcissus.
 They bloomed so abundantly and were so well received by our customers that I quadrupled the following year.

-It’s only increased since then and now I approach the task of planting bulbs after the first fall frost as a necessity not a burden.
+It’s only increased since then and now I approach the task of planting spring-flowering bulbs after the first fall frost as a necessity, not a burden.

-This makes it so we can start harvesting bulbs in early March and continue all the way through Mother’s Day.
+This makes it so we can start harvesting flowers in early March and continue all the way through Mother’s Day.

 Without bulbs there would be no spring flowers.
 Even though it can be easy to want to skip tucking some bulbs in the ground this fall, if you can make yourself do it, you will be so happy that you did come spring.